lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/cerebrocerebellar/cerebrocerebellar_closed_loop_experiment/cerebrocerebellar_closed_loop_experiment.rst

 3) Simulation

 •	The whole Use Case should take about 1 hour for a volume base of 400 x 400 µm.
-•	BSP tool used in the notebook: pyNEST
+•	The BSP foundation software used in the notebook is pyNEST